Kazakhstani tenge

 During the first half of 1992, there existed a monetary union where 15 independent states all used the ruble.
 Since it was clear that the situation would not last, each of them was using its position as "free-riders" to issue huge amounts of money in the form of credit.[7]
 As a result, some countries were issuing coupons in order to "protect" their markets from buyers from other states.
 The Russian central bank responded in July 1992 by setting up restrictions to the flow of credit between Russia and other states.
 The final collapse of the ruble zone began when Russia pulled out with the exchange of banknotes by the Central Bank of Russia on Russian territory at the end of July 1993.[8]

-As a result, Kazakhstan and other countries still in the ruble zone were "pushed out".[5]
-On November 12, 1993, the President of Kazakhstan issued a decree "On introducing national currency of Republic of Kazakhstan".
+As a result, Kazakhstan and other countries still in the ruble zone were "pushed out."[7]
+On 12 November 1993, the president of Kazakhstan issued a decree "On introducing national currency of Republic of Kazakhstan."
 The tenge was introduced on 15 November 1993 to replace Soviet currency at a rate of ₸ 1 = Rbls 500.
-In 1991 a "special group" of designers was set up: Mendybay Alin, Timur Suleymenov, Asimsaly Duzelkhanov and Khayrulla Gabzhalilov.
-Thus November 15 is celebrated as the "Day of National Currency of Republic of Kazakhstan".
+In 1991, a "special group" of designers was set up: Mendybay Alin, Timur Suleymenov, Asimsaly Duzelkhanov and Khayrulla Gabzhalilov.
+Thus 15 November is celebrated as the "Day of National Currency of Republic of Kazakhstan".
 In 1995 a tenge-printing factory opened in Kazakhstan.
 The first consignment of tenge banknotes were printed in the United Kingdom and the first coins were struck in Germany.
-In February 2019, Kazakh President Nursultan Nazarbayev signed a bill into law that will remove all Russian captions from future tenge banknotes and coins.[6]
+In February 2019, Kazakh President Nursultan Nazarbayev signed a bill into law that would remove all Russian captions from future tenge banknotes and coins.[9]

 Etymology

-The word tenge in Kazakh and in most other Turkic languages means a set of scales (cf the old Uzbek tenga or the Tajik borrowed term tanga).
+The word tenge in Kazakh and in most other Turkic languages means balance, a set of weighing scale, balanced scale and parity of scale or other measurements.
+(Turkish denge, cf the old Uzbek tenga or the Tajik borrowed term tanga).
 The origin of the word is the Mongolic word teng (ᠲᠡᠩ) originating from Chinese děng (等 or 戥) which means "being equal, balance".
 The name of this currency is thus similar to the pound, lira, peso, taka, and shekel.
-The name of the currency is also related to the Russian word for money Russian: деньги/ den'gi, which the Old Russian language borrowed from Turkic sources.[7]
+The name of the currency is also related to the Russian word for money Russian: деньги/ den'gi, which the Old Russian language borrowed from Turkic sources.[10]

 Symbol